 Now that the holidays are behind us it’s time to get back into old routines.
-For me, that means more diligence with meal planning and making better food choices to get 2016 off to a great start.
-I find that if I have our dinners all planned out for the week it’s less stressful and also gives me a chance to make sure we’re eating well balanced meals.
-While I like to cook from scratch when possible, I also rely on products to help make meal time prep go a little smoother.
+For me, that means more diligence with meal planning and making better food choices.
+I find that if I have our dinners all planned out for the week it’s less stressful.
+It also gives me a chance to make sure we’re eating well balanced meals.

 How do you make baked sesame chicken?

 My kids love chicken fingers but I don’t love that they’re deep-fried.
-I’ve created these baked sesame chicken fingers as a lighter alternative that pair perfectly with Alexia Smart Classics roasted straight cut fries.
+I’ve created these baked sesame chicken fingers as a lighter alternative.
+They pair perfectly with baked or air fryer french fries.

-Part of meal planning is coming up with ways to save time – I know in my house we’re all tired by the end of the day and the last thing I want to do is spend hours cooking!
+Part of meal planning is coming up with ways to save time.
+I know in my house we’re all tired by the end of the day and the last thing I want to do is spend hours cooking!
 This recipe can be prepared in about 30 minutes.
-The chicken fingers bake on the same pan as the french fries and while everything’s in the oven I take a few minutes to make an Asian-style sauce to coat the chicken fingers and a creamy sesame sauce to dip the fries and chicken into.
+The chicken fingers can bake on the same pan as baked french fries.
+While everything’s in the oven I take a few minutes to make an Asian-style sauce to coat the chicken fingers and a creamy sesame sauce to dip the fries and chicken into.

 More easy chicken recipes